sarahabell/sarahabell.me/_pages/about-sarah.md

 I also make **jewellery** from my own **hand-crafted polymerclay beads**.

-# Hi!
+# Recycling clay

-Recycling clay.
+I like to work my waste clay quite wet but on a plaster batt.
+It is easy to wedge up to a usable condition.

-It recycles well as many times as you like - until you fire it.
+Clay recycles well until you fire it.

 ![Hi](/images/Hi.JPG)